beumsk/rpg/README.md

 - improve fights: better ai => how ?
 - give enemies more attacks => should they have the same ones as player attacks?

-- Tuto => get attack => fight enemy => buy potion and use it => door to temple
-- first fight intro+tuto against master that we lose as we only have basic attacks?

 - review lvlup => give points to distribute on stats ?
 - elemental str&def?
 - max of 4 attacks? select the ones to have in fight